 Click Here for tab for Crazy Little Thing Called Love by Queen

 Always a great choice for any campfire setting, Queen has so many memorable songs and vocal hooks, they’re a guaranteed way of getting your audience engaged.
-Now while many of their songs are a little more rock orientated and therefore a bit more involved when playing on an acoustic, Crazy Little Thing Called Love was designed specifically for acoustic.
+While many of their songs are a little more rock-orientated and therefore a bit more involved when playing on an acoustic, Crazy Little Thing Called Love was designed specifically for acoustic.

-It has a fairly high and up beat tempo, but not to worry as all the chords are nice and easy.
-The song has a lot of personality and small inflections that add to the interest of the song, there are some single note lines worked into the chords and some staccato muting on the chorus.
+It has a fairly high and upbeat tempo, but not to worry, as all the chords are nice and easy.
+It has lots of personality and small inflections that add to the interest of the song, including some single-note lines worked into the chords and staccato muting on the chorus.

 Day-O (The Banana Boat Song) by Harry Belafonte